 About the connector and wire colors:

-Shortly after I got my SKR, I killed it by accident while probing around on it.
-But a while before that happened, I swapped the motor and endstop connectors around so that X is red, Y is green, and Z is blue, to match what you see in most 3d modeling programs, then color-coded my patch wires to match.
-Since I still have that board in my junk box, I just went ahead and used it for most photos, just so that I didn't have to pull my good, working board out of the printer.
+Shortly after I got my original SKR v1.1, I had to satisfy my OCD :-) and so I swapped the motor and endstop connectors around so that X is red, Y is green, and Z is blue, to match what you see in most 3d modeling programs, then color-coded my patch wires to match.
+However, some time after wiring it up, I killed it while probing around on the board (I shorted something out I guess), but since I still have that dead board in my junk box, I just went ahead and used it for most photos, just so that I didn't have to pull my good, working board out of the printer.
 The white patch wire seen in some photos is just an extra I had lying around.

-The working board is shown in the final image since since I needed a "complete, installed" photo at that point, and while it has "correct" wire colors, it has "incorrect" connector colors.
-My OCD isn't quite triggered enough to overcome my laziness. ;-)
+The working board is shown in the final image since since I needed a "complete, installed" photo for this Instructable, so its wire and connector colors don't match the other photos.